jnchapman101/jnchapman.github.io/_research/published/lossaversion/main.markdown

 ---

 #### Looming Large or Seeming Small?
 Attitudes Towards Losses in a Representative Sample.
-with Erik Snowberg, Stephanie Wang, and Colin Camerer.
+Forthcoming at _The Review of Economic Studies_, with Erik Snowberg, Stephanie Wang, and Colin Camerer.
-Forthcoming at _The Review of Economic Studies_.

 [Working Paper]({{ site.baseurl }}{% link assets/pdf/loomingLargeFinal.pdf %})